timescale/docs/_partials/_cloud-create-service-promscale.md

 1. Click  `Advanced configuration` and set the `Region`, `Compute`, and `Disk size` for the service.
-    To store your observability data it is recommended that you allocate a minimum of 4 CPU, 16 GB of Memory and 50 GB of disk that is equivalent to 840 GB of uncompressed data.
-You can scale up this configuration later when your data ingestion and query rate increases.
+    To store your observability data it is recommended that you allocate at least 4&nbsp;CPU, 16&nbsp;GB of memory, and 50&nbsp;GB of disk equivalent to 840&nbsp;GB of uncompressed data.
+You can scale up this configuration later if your data ingestion and query rate increases.
 1. Click `Create service`.
 When you have a service up and running, you can connect to the service.